pravega/pravega/documentation/src/docs/metrics.md

 ```
 Metrics.CREATE_STREAM_SEGMENT.reportSuccessEvent(timer.getElapsed());
 ```
-Here `CREATE_STREAM_SEGMENT` is the name of this metric, and `CREATE_STREAM_SEGMENT` is the name of our Metrics logger.
-It will track operations of `createSegment`, and we will get the time of each `createSegment` operation happened, (like time taken by each operation and other numbers computed based on them).
+The `CREATE_STREAM_SEGMENT` is the name of this metric, and `CREATE_STREAM_SEGMENT` is the name of our Metrics logger.
+It will track operations of `createSegment`, and we will get the time (i.e. time taken by each operation and other numbers computed based on them) for each `createSegment` operation happened.

 ### Output Example of OpStatsLogger